-What happens if I transfer to a non-unionized position?
+What happens if I transfer to a non-unionized position or to another union?

-You will start accumulating pension benefits based on the provisions applicable to your new group on the date you become a non-unionized employee.
+You will start accumulating pension benefits in the plan applicable to your new group and based on the provisions applicable to your new group on the date you become a non-unionized employee or join the other union.